Ernst Rüdiger Starhemberg: Biography

-With those positions, Starhemberg was in effect the second-most powerful man in Austria.
-During that period, the regime fought to keep Austria an independent state by support from France, the United Kingdom and Italy, with crackdowns on Austrian Nazis and others favouring a union with Germany.
-The idea of union with Germany had been popular among socialists as well as conservatives although the Treaty of Saint-Germain-en-Laye (1919), which Austria signed at the end of World War II, forbade it.
+With these positions, Starhemberg was in effect the second most powerful man in Austria.
+During this period, the regime fought to keep Austria an independent state by support from France, the United Kingdom and Fascist Italy and through crackdowns on Austrian Nazis and others favoring a union with Germany.
+The idea of union with Germany had been popular among Socialists as well as Conservatives, although the Treaty of Saint-Germain-en-Laye (1919) which Austria signed at the end of World War I forbade it.

-In 1936, Starhemberg's disagreements with Schuschnigg, who, inspired by the appeasement policies of the western democracies, wanted to improve relations with Nazi Germany, rather than risk invasion by a far stronger Wehrmacht and face possible desertion by Hitler's newfound ally, Mussolini.
-In March 1936, Starhemberg was forced to relinquish his position as Federal leader of the Fatherland Front, which was dissolved, as was the Heimwehr, and on 14 May, he was ousted from the government.
+In 1936, Starhemberg's disagreements with Schuschnigg, who, inspired by the appeasement policies of the western democracies, wanted to improve relations with Nazi Germany rather than risk invasion by a far stronger Wehrmacht and face possible desertion by Hitler's new-found ally, Mussolini.
+In March 1936, Starhemberg was forced to relinquish his position as Federal leader of the Fatherland's Front, which was dissolved (as was the Heimwehr) and on 14 May that year he was ousted from the government.

-After the Anschluss in March 1938, which saw much of the Fatherland Front's leadership purged (Schuschnigg himself was detained and shipped to a concentration camp), Starhemberg escaped to Switzerland.
-He later served in the British and the Free French air forces for a short period at the beginning of World War II.
-However, he became disenchanted with the Western Allies when they made an alliance with Joseph Stalin's Soviet Union, which Starhemberg viewed as equally evil as the Nazis.
-In 1942, Starhemberg decided to leave the war and travelled to Argentina, where he spent the next 13 years.
-In 1955, the year of the ousting of Juan Perón, who was also a fervent admirer of fascism and Mussolini, by a military coup, Starhemberg returned to Austria.
+After the Anschluss in March 1938, which saw much of the Front's leadership purged (Schuschnigg himself was detained and shipped to concentration camp), Starhemberg escaped to Switzerland.
+In 1940, after the beginning of World War II, Starhemberg joined the French Army and later fled to England during the Dunkirk evacuation.
+He went on to serve in the British and Free French air forces.
+However, Starhemberg became disenchanted with the western Allies when they entered into an alliance with Joseph Stalin's Soviet Union, which he viewed as equally evil as the Nazis.
+In 1942, Starhemberg decided to leave the war and traveled to Argentina where he spent the next thirteen years.
+In 1955, the year of Juan Perón's (also a fervent admirer of Fascism and Mussolini) ousting by a military coup, Starhemberg returned to Austria.

-Starhemberg died in Schruns, Vorarlberg, during an extended visit to Austria in 1956 while he was staying at a spa in Schruns.
-During a walk, he was photographed against his will by a reporter who worked at a communist newspaper, became enraged and attacked the photographer with his walking stick.
-However, he suffered a cardiac arrest and died.
+Starhemberg died in Schruns, Vorarlberg, during an extended visit to Austria in 1956.
+He was staying at a spa in Schruns.
+During a walk, he was photographed against his will by Georg Auer, a journalist who worked at a communist newspaper.
+In response, Starhemberg became enraged and attacked Auer with his walking stick.
+However, he suddenly suffered a cardiac arrest and died.